docarray/docarray/docs/advanced/document-store/redis.md

 )
 ```

-The usage would be the same as the ordinary DocumentArray, but the dimension of an embedding for a Document must be provided at creation time.
+The usage will be the same as the ordinary DocumentArray, but the dimension of an embedding for a Document must be provided at creation time.

 ```{caution}
 Currently, one Redis server instance can only store a single DocumentArray.